temporalio/documentation/docs-src/references/configuration.md

 `rpc` contains settings related to the way a service interacts with other services.
 The following values are supported:

-- `grpcPort` is the port on which gRPC will listen.
+- `grpcPort` : Port on which gRPC will listen.
 - `membershipPort`: Port used to communicate with other hosts in the same Cluster for membership info.
   Each service should use different port.
   If there are multiple Temporal Clusters in your environment (Kubernetes for example), and they have network access to each other, each cCluster should use different membershipPort.